-For example, a fundamental string processing problem is the pattern matching problem: given a string of length n and a pattern of length m, our task is to find the occurrences of the pattern in the string.
+For example, a fundamental problem related to strings is the pattern matching problem: given a string of length n and a pattern of length m, our task is to find the positions where the pattern occurs in the string.
 For example, the pattern ABC occurs two times in the string ABABCBABC.

-The pattern matching problem can be easily solved in O(nm) time by a brute force algorithm that tests all positions where the pattern may occur in the string.
+The pattern matching problem is easy to solve in O(nm) time by a brute force algorithm that goes through all positions where the pattern may occur in the string.
 However, in this chapter, we will see that there are more efficient algorithms that require only O(n+m) time.